 Thank you, Barbra, Sean, Jack, and Clint, for sharing your renovation story with us!

 KITCHEN RESOURCES: Modulo 20-floor tile by Kerion, subway backsplash tile: Tiles by Kia, Long Island City, New York.
 Cabinets: Ikea base with Semihandmade doors.
 Cabinet hardware, Amerock Bars Pulls collection: Amazon.
 White quartz countertops: sourced by contractor.
 Havsen apron front sink: Ikea.
 Delta Trinsic faucet in Champagne Bronze: Build.com.
-Refrigerator: Samsung.
+Refrigerator: Appliances Connection.
 Bosch 300 Series dishwasher: P.C.
 Richard & Son.
-Blomberg 30″Pro Gas Range, 30″ over-the-range microwave oven: AJ Madison.
+Blomberg 30″Pro Gas Range, 30″ over-the-range microwave oven: Appliances Connection.
 Lighting: Cedar & Moss.
 Paint in Brilliant White: Benjamin Moore.
 White lacquer shelves, Blake shelf brackets in aged brass: Rejuvenation.
 Mid-century mini desk: West Elm.

 MASTER BATH RESOURCES: Wall and floor tiles: Tiles by Kia, Long Island City, New York.
 Venus light: Cedar & Moss.
 Shower: Delta Trinsic via Build.com.
 Fresca Valencia 24″ wall-hung vanity in dark slate gray: Decor Planet.
 Toto Aquia toilet: Build.com.
 Shower door: Custom.